mmmudmi/movieRecommender/README.md

 # Movie Recommender System

-A Flask-based movie recommendation system that suggests similar movies based on user selection.
+A Flask-based movie recommendation system that suggests similar movies based on movie contents.

 ## Features
 - Movie recommendations based on content similarity
 - Integration with TMDB API for movie posters and details
-- Web interface for easy interaction

 ## Installation
 ```bash